zaetrik/omicron/README.md

 [![coverage report](https://gitlab.com/Cedomic/omicron/badges/master/coverage.svg)](https://gitlab.com/Cedomic/omicron/-/commits/master) [![pipeline status](https://gitlab.com/Cedomic/omicron/badges/master/pipeline.svg)](https://gitlab.com/Cedomic/omicron/-/commits/master)

-Omicron is a small library to build HTTP servers in Node.js.
+Omicron is a small library to build HTTP servers in Node.js in a more functional way.

-Omicron uses a more functional approach compared to other solutions, e.g. the functions to create route handlers are curried by default which can be useful for function composition.
+Omicron uses a more functional approach compared to other solutions.

 In Omicron every route handler you implement is just a basic function that eventually receives a `req: HttpRequest` object or in the case of an error handler also an `Error`.
 The handler function just returns the data that will be sent back to the client.